Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Charlottesville serve the University of Virginia, healthcare systems, and a growing technology sector.
-This proximity enables low-latency connectivity for research, medical data processing, and local enterprise applications.
+Proximity To Key Business Districts Data centers in Charlottesville provide low-latency connectivity to the University of Virginia, regional healthcare systems, and a growing technology sector.
+This proximity is critical for applications in research, telemedicine, and education that require rapid data processing.

 Natural Disaster Risk